angrybacon/doomsday-wiki/markdown/chapters/ddft/winning-without-dd.md

 all their countermagic that you already fought through.
 They won't always draw relevant cards, but you should anticipate them having something.
 Sometimes there isn't anything you can do about it, and you just need to spin the wheel.
-Sometimes you can resolve a {{Veil of Summer}} before Echo and you won't need to worry much at all.
+Sometimes you can resolve a :card[Veil of Summer] before Echo and you won't need to worry much at all.
 If you draw discard/Veil in your new 7, cast it first whenever possible.
 You can sometimes use extra mana-prodcing spells to bait countermagic if you sequence them in such a way as to tempt your opponent.

-Another common alternative Storm engine is {{Peer into the Abyss}}.
+Another common alternative Storm engine is :card[Peer into the Abyss].
 Again, usage is pretty straightforward.
 Make a bunch of mana, wish for Peer, and cast it.
 Whiffing will be rare from this point, and you can choose to win any number of ways depending on what you draw.
 Peer does require a substantial upfront mana investment, but for the price it has a much higher rate of success than Echo of Eons.

-The only other reasonable candidate for an alternative Storm engine is {{Past in Flames}}.
+The only other reasonable candidate for an alternative Storm engine is :card[Past in Flames].
 This is a much less common sideboard choice these days, since it is clumsier than Peer or Echo, but it's worth a mention.
 We won't go too in depth here, since there are plenty of ANT guides out there that address its use.
 Instead we will again focus on the caveats of using Past in Flames in this deck.